code42/py42/docs/userguides/gettingstarted.md

 pip install py42
 ```

-If you need to install a previous version of py42, `pip` lets you do that.
-For example, if you want to install version
+To install a previous version of py42 via `pip`, add the version number.
+For example, to install version
-0.4.1, you would do this:
+0.4.1, you would enter:

 ```bash
 pip install py42==0.4.1